meganz/MEGAcmd/UserGuide.md

 <pre>
 NEWLIMIT establish the new limit in size per second (0 = no limit) NEWLIMIT may include (B)ytes, (K)ilobytes, (M)egabytes, (G)igabytes & (T)erabytes.
 Examples: "1m12k3B" "3M".
-If no unit given, it'll use Bytes
+If no units are given, bytes are assumed.

 Options:
   -d     Download speed limit
   -u     Upload speed limit
   -h     Human readable

-Notice: this limit will be saved for the next time you execute MEGAcmd server.
+Notice: these limits are saved for the next time you execute MEGAcmd server.
 They will be removed if you logout.
 </pre>

 ### sync